Learning to dress independently is an important life skill. It gives your child a sense of achievement to master a new skill.

 Buttons are a hard skill to learn.
 Both hands need to work together but make different movements.

 Below are step by step videos with instructions on how to undo and do up buttons.

 Learning to tie shoelaces is hard.
 Learning to tie laces before you need to wear shoes that need to be tied is a good idea.
 Children don't usually have the skills they need to be able to tie their shoelaces until they are between five and seven.

 Tips for adults:

-This video shows the One Loop Method that most adults use.
+This video shows the One Loop Method.

 This new method is another way to tie your shoelaces.
-This method is good for right and left handed people.
+This method is good for right and left-handed people.

 This video shows you how to stop the laces from becoming too loose when starting to tie a shoelace.
 It involves wrapping the lace around twice instead of once.

 This video shows you how to stop the shoelace knot from falling out.
 It involves knotting the two loops at the end.

 As you move through school you might need to wear a school tie.
 You might just need a tie in school photographs or special occasions when you are at Primary School.
 Lots of secondary schools have a tie as part of the uniform and you might need to wear a school tie every day.
 It helps to be able to tie a tie by yourself so that changing for P.E. is not an issue.